gattukarthik/ETL-unstructured-cloud/README.md

    - Step 6: Load the csv file into AWS S3 and Azure Datalake.

 ## Conclusion
-   -We have successfully extracted the top 100 trending Telugu songs, including details about the artists who performed them and the movies they are associated with.
+   We have successfully extracted the top 100 trending Telugu songs, including details about the artists who performed them and the movies they are associated with.
 Each piece of
    information has been organized into separate tables, enabling comprehensive analysis and insights into the music trends.